JoAnne Skelly: Improve your odds — prepare for wildfire

 May is Nevada Wildfire Awareness Month.
 Each year, the Bureau of Land Management, Nevada Division of Forestry, U.S. Forest Service, University of Nevada Cooperative Extension, other program partners and corporate sponsors work together to educate Nevadans on living with wildfire.
 Much of western Nevada is a high fire hazard environment, especially in this drought year.

 Actions we take at our home or in our community to reduce the wildfire threat and prepare for the next wildfire can help increase the odds of survival.
-Ed Smith, natural resource specialist with University of Nevada Cooperative Extension said, “Implementing pre-fire activities such as creating defensible space and replacing wood roofs improve the likelihood of home survival during wildfire.
+Ed Smith, natural resource specialist with University of Nevada Cooperative Extension says, “Implementing pre-fire activities such as creating defensible space and replacing wood roofs improve the likelihood of home survival during wildfire.
 Be proactive and take action now.”

 A fire-adapted community is a community that can survive a wildfire with little or no assistance from firefighters who are often stretched to capacity during a fire event.
 Survival is possible because of appropriate building construction, proper vegetation management, thoughtful community planning and a prepared fire service and citizenry.
 Given Nevada’s history of intense wildland-urban interface fires, becoming a fire-adapted community is a wise goal for many residents.